timtheisen/production/docs/index.md

 OSG Production is the culmination of many OSG efforts including testing, integration, services, support, operations, hardware, software, and security -- VO's get their jobs run, their data analyzed, and in so doing enable the advancement of science.

-For a current view of OSG Production see the [Monitoring Display](http://display.opensciencegrid.org/)
+For a current view of OSG Production see the [monitoring display](http://display.opensciencegrid.org/)

 Contact Us